 Awana is a proven program for reaching kids with the gospel.
 But it disciples the rest of the church through equipping the Awana club leaders, a need particularly felt in Mexico’s emerging evangelical church.
 Each Awana program is built upon leadership that is trained to reach children, like those who use our Leader-Based Strategy (LBS) curriculum.
 National missionaries, who understand the complexity of their countries, assist the churches which use the Awana program.

-In Mexico, there are two missionary couples and two coordinator couples serving the churches with Awana clubs.
+In Mexico, there are three missionary couples and three coordinator couples serving the churches with Awana clubs.
 They help the churches to implement the program and train the leaders.

 Changing the World in Mexico

 Other countries are not like the U.S., where kids have an array of choices for activities.
 Children in Mexico may have few safe outlets for enjoyment.
 When a church starts the Awana program, children have a meaningful and fun place to go as they learn about the gospel.
 Adults are discipled and trained to make more disciples.
 Awana seeks to reach more children in Mexico with the gospel and equip more leaders there.

 You can join Awana in changing the world!

 - Total Number of Clubs: 107